Skip to main content

 We take small groups of middle and high school students into the great outdoors without technology to discover what it means to truly connect on a one-week trip.
 And through these connections, our participants learn how to be great leaders.

-BOLD & GOLD expeditions will take you to some of the most beautiful and natural places in the Southern Appalachians.
+BOLD/GOLD expeditions will take you to some of the most beautiful and natural places in the Southern Appalachians.

 Not only are these trips full of natural beauty, but they’ll also inspire youth to be their most courageous and confident selves as they learn new skills, make lifelong friends and challenge themselves to run towards adventure.

-2023 Bold & Gold Trip & Dates
+2024 BOLD/GOLD Trip & Dates

-Boys: June 4-9
+Boys: June 16-22

-Level I (ages 11-15):
+Level I (ages Current 5th - 9th graders):

 No Experience Required